• Skip to primary navigation

 • Prepare a stockpot or large Dutch oven with non-stick spray or olive oil.
 Place a large cutting board in front of you or clear a work surface, You'll want access to the grape leaves, veggies, stockpot, and possibly a small spoon (I use my fingers.)
 I usually have a couple of paper towels and a garbage bowl handy too.
 Plus a glass of wine.

-• First, hollow out the small veggies.
+• First, hollow out the small veggies (if using).
 You can finely chop any good bit from the centers and add them to the stuffing mix or save them for soup later.
 Carefully fill the veggies with the meat filling, packing them tightly but not cracking them open.
 Set the filled vegetables on the side of your workspace.

 • Pull the grape leaves from the jar, allowing the brine to drain off.
 They are often bundled with string or rolled in bunches, so remove the string if needed and unroll the leaves so the lay flat.
 Pinch the stems off each leaf, looking to see if any have rips or tears, or any seem tougher than the others.
 Use these flawed leaves to make a layer along the bottom of your pot.
 The layer should cover the entire bottom and be two leaves deep.
 If you don't have enough poor leaves for the bottom layer, add a couple of good ones.